ES-RIA2-REACT-AWS/microservice-backend-label-detector/README.md

 > If these packages are specific to the development environment, please create a new one:
 > `pip3 freeze > requirements_dev.txt`

+## Credits
+This project uses the following technologies:

+- FastApi
+- Pydantic validators
+- Python Unittest

 ## License

-Distributed under the MIT License.
-See LICENSE for more information.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+See the LICENSE file for more details